internetarchive/dweb-transports/WRITINGSHIMS.md

 #### 2. Push of URL mapping (prefered) or content.

 This is more complex, and can only integrate files access, not metadata.
+Because of its complexity we are unlikely to implement this ourselves but would be happy to collaborate with a transport wanting to implement a microservice that performed this task.

 The general path is that a client requests metadata (via HTTP or GUN currently), the dweb-gateway server then passes a URL to the platform (IPFS) which retrieves the URL,